Antonio di Benedetto: Career

 Di Benedetto began writing and publishing stories in his adolescence, inspired by the works of Fyodor Dostoevsky and Luigi Pirandello.
 Mundo Animal, appearing in 1953, was his first story collection and won prestigious awards.
 A revised version came out in 1971, but the Xenos Books translation uses the first edition to catch the youthful flavor.

 Antonio di Benedetto wrote five novels.
 Zama (1956) is considered by critics to be his magnum opus.
 El silenciero (1964, The Silentiary) is noteworthy for expressing his intense abhorrence of noise, and was followed by Las suicidas (1969, The Suicides).
 These three novels have come to be known as the "Trilogy of Expectation".
 Critics have compared his works to Alain Robbe-Grillet, Julio Cortázar and Ernesto Sábato.

 In 1976, during the military dictatorship of General Videla, di Benedetto was imprisoned and tortured.
 Released a year later, he went into exile in Spain, then returned home in 1984.
-He travelled widely and won numerous awards, but never acquired a level of worldwide fame comparable to other Latin American writers, perhaps because his work was not translated to many languages.
+He travelled widely and won numerous awards, but never acquired a level of worldwide fame comparable to other Latin American writers, perhaps because his work was not translated into many languages.